mp40/Movie-Search-Component/README.md

 #### Scope

-Build a component (widget) that displays movies, TV shows, and people using (The Movie DB API)[https://developers.themoviedb.org/3/getting-started/introduction].
+Build a component (widget) that displays movies, TV shows, and people using [The Movie DB API](https://developers.themoviedb.org/3/getting-started/introduction).

 #### Features
 * Fetches trending media from API when widget is loaded.